And the only thing to do is get out of London, go on a day trip and hit the beach.

 Handily the station is practically on the beach!

-At the end of Walton’s sandy beach is England’s second longest pier.
+In the middle of Walton’s sandy beach is England’s second longest pier.

 So there you go, six wonderfully sandy beaches near London that are perfect for a day trip.